Logiqx/gps-wizard/docs/nmea/messages/gsa.md

 Notes:

-- Talker ID distinguishes the different GNSS constellations:
+- [Talker ID](../lookups/talker-id.md) distinguishes the different GNSS constellations.
-  - $GPGSA reports the GPS satellites in use.
-  - $GAGSA reports the Galileo satellites in use.
-  - $GNGSA reports the GLONASS satellites in use.
-  - $BDGSA reports the BeiDou satellites in use.
-- Field 18 is only present for some rows and specifies the signal ID.
+- Field 18 is only present for some rows but when present it indicates the signal ID.
   - The [signal ID](../lookups/signal-id.md) is only included when it is not the default signal.
-- To determine the number of satellites being used some de-duplication will be required.
+- To determine the actual number of satellites being used, some de-duplication will be required.
-- The BCM4776 also outputs $PSSGR,GSA which is like $GPGSA, but includes system ID and signal ID.
+- The BCM4776 also outputs `$PSSGR,GSA` which is like `$GPGSA`, but includes system ID and signal ID.